Making complex data actionable: redesigning the lead journey timeline

 Reflection

-This project reinforced that data doesn't inherently create value.
-The Timeline already had the right data, but users couldn’t benefit from it until we made it easier to interpret and connected it to their goals.
+This project reinforced that data alone does not create value.
+Timeline already captured the right information, but users could not benefit from it until we made it easier to interpret and tied it directly to their goals.